-Students who meet the requirements of AB 540 and who are ineligible for 2013-2014 federal financial aid will be considered for institutional (Mills) scholarships and Cal Grants for the 2013-2014 academic year upon admission to Mills and completion of the following financial aid requirements:
+Students who meet the requirements of AB 540 and who are ineligible federal financial aid will be considered for institutional (Mills) scholarships and Cal Grants upon admission to Mills and completion of the following financial aid requirements:

 The California Dream Act of 2011 became law through the passage of two bills, Assembly Bill 130 (AB130) and Assembly Bill 131 (AB131).
-AB131 goes into effect on January 1, 2013 and allows students who meet the requirements of AB 540 and who are ineligible for federal financial aid to apply for 2013-2014 Cal Grants by completing the 2013-2014 California Dream Act Application for AB 540 Eligible Students and submitting a Cal Grant GPA Verification Form (included in the California Dream Act Application).
-A link to the application will be provided when it becomes available in January 2013.
+AB131 went into effect on January 1, 2013 and allows students who meet the requirements of AB 540 and who are ineligible for federal financial aid to apply for Cal Grants by completing the California Dream Act Application for AB 540 Eligible Students and submitting a Cal Grant GPA Verification Form (included in the California Dream Act Application).
+A link to the application will be provided when it becomes available in January.

 To meet the requirements of AB 540, a student must:

 Financial Aid for International Visit and Domestic Visit Programs